pints-team/pints/README.md

 ## Contributing to PINTS

-There are lots of ways to contribute to PINTS development, and anyone is free to join in!
+There are lots of ways to contribute to PINTS development, and anyone is free to join in.
 For example, you can report problems or make feature requests on the [issues](https://github.com/pints-team/pints/issues) pages.

 Similarly, if you want to contribute documentation or code you can tell us your idea on this page, and then provide a pull request for review.
 Because PINTS is a big project, we've written extensive [contribution guidelines](https://github.com/pints-team/pints/blob/master/CONTRIBUTING.md) to help standardise the code — but don't worry, this will become clear during review.

 ## License

 PINTS is fully open source.
 For more information about its license, see [LICENSE](https://github.com/pints-team/pints/blob/main/LICENSE.md).

 ## Get in touch

 Questions, suggestions, or bug reports?
-[Open an issue](https://github.com/pints-team/pints/issues) and let us know.
+[Start a discussion](https://github.com/pints-team/pints/discussions) or [open an issue](https://github.com/pints-team/pints/issues) to let us know!

-Alternatively, feel free to email us at `pints at maillist.ox.ac.uk`.